The invention of vectors by Gibbs circa 1900 radically simplified geometry

 San Jose State, Santa Clara, West Point USMA, York College, LeTourneau,

-Western New England University, Bucknell, Université de Sherbrooke
+Western New England University, Bucknell, Cal State Northridge, Temple University,

-... -- as well as force and motion experts in government and industry.
+Université de Sherbrooke ... -- and many force and motion experts in government and industry.